hluk/CopyQ/README.md

 Features
 --------

-* Supports Linux and Windows.
-* Experimental support for OS X 10.9+.
+* Supports Linux, Windows and OS X 10.9+.
 * Store text, HTML, images and any other custom format.
 * Customize tray menu.
 * Save items in tabs or tree.